 As noted, the more common route for demonstrating protection of penetrations for MEP members through mass timber assemblies is the use of firestop systems tested in accordance with ASTM E814 or UL 1479.
 Several tests have been conducted for these conditions on mass timber assemblies, which have achieved F and T ratings up to 2 hours.
-A summary of these tests is included in the WoodWorks Inventory of Fire Resistance-Tested Mass Timber Assemblies & Penetrations available at http://bit.ly/2FRwAPG.
+A summary of these tests is included in the WoodWorks Inventory of Fire Resistance-Tested Mass Timber Assemblies & Penetrations.